AviatrixSystems/Docs/HowTos/ipmotion.rst

   - The maximum number of on-prem VMs that can be migrated per subnet is 202.

   - The Aviatrix IPmotion solution is deployed on a per subnet basis, the maximum throughput per gateway is 1Gbps for IPSec performance.
-If you are connecting over a private link such as Direct Connect, the performance is higher.
+  - IPmotion over Direct Connect is not supported.
+  - Although the migrated instances do not require public IP address, the migrated subnet must be a public subnet during migration.

 .. |image0| image:: ipmotion_media/ipmotion.png